jbotello7381/pmacct_to_pnda.io/README.md

 </pre>

-The above configuration take the json input (input.json) and use the configuration (test_v1.conf) and send the output of rubydebug codec (very useful) to stdout.
+The above configuration take the json input (input.json) and use the configuration (test_v1.conf) and send the output of ruby debug codec (very useful) to stdout.

 ***Notice “host” field, which didn’t match pnda.io documented avro schema.***